Markers Review for Artists

 - These paint markers are intended for covering and not blending.

-My favorite covering marker pens are Uni POSCA: See on Amazon
+My favorite covering markers are Uni POSCA: See on Amazon

 Lightfastness